-- Ensure students are properly supported in school so that they can play a full and active role in school life, remain healthy and achieve their academic potential. - Ensure that this school's policy is developed and effectively implemented with partners. - Ensure that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - Ensure that sufficient trained numbers of staff are available to implement the policy. - Ensure that school staff are appropriately insured and are aware that they are insured to support pupils.
+- Ensure students are properly supported in school so that they can play a full and active role in school life, remain healthy and achieve their academic potential. - Ensure that this school's policy is developed and effectively implemented with partners - Ensure that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation - Ensure that sufficient trained numbers of staff are available to implement the policy - Ensure that school staff are appropriately insured and are aware that they are insured to support pupils

-The Assistant Head of Curriculum & SEND will:
+The Assistant Head of SEND will:

-- Be responsible for the strategic development of the policy and oversee its day-to-day implementation. - Keep the Head Teacher informed as to the progress of the policy. - Ensure enough staff have up to date training and a training plan is in place.
+- Be responsible for the strategic development of the policy and oversee its day-to-day implementation - Keep the Head Teacher informed as to the progress of the policy. - Co-ordinate the production and implementation of IHCPs - Be responsible for the day-to-day implementation of this policy - Ensure that all staff who need to know are aware of the child's condition - Ensure enough staff have up to date training and a training plan is in place - Liaise with the students, parents/carers, pastoral staff, health professionals and other outside agencies